12. JavaScript HTTP functions

 } catch (error) {

-// we're here because the server sent an error code [404 Not Found, 500 Internal Server Error, ...]
+// we're here because the server has sent an error code [404 Not Found, 500 Internal Server Error, ...]

-// the [error] parameter is an exception instance—it can take various forms
+// the [error] parameter is an exception instance - it can take various forms

-// we log it to see its structure
+// display it to see its structure

 console.log("axios error=", typeof (error), error);